corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/cm-updating-cordapp.md

 #### 10. Migrate the new upgraded state to the Signature Constraint from the zone constraint

-Follow the guide in [API: contract constraints](../api-contract-constraints.html).
+Follow the guide in [contract constraints](../../cordapps/api-contract-constraints.html).

 ### Points to note